zydou/arti/crates/tor-llcrypto/README.md

 `hsv3-client` -- enable cryptography that's only needed when running as a v3 onion service client.

+`hsv3-service` -- enable cryptography that's only needed when running as a v3 onion service.

 ### Acceleration features

 These features should never be enabled by default from libraries, since they